 “When the airplane is taking off and it has to reject takeoff for whatever reason, all that kinetic energy is getting converted into thermal energy, or heat, in the brakes.
 And so, the four brakes on the 737 have to absorb all that kinetic energy,” said Evan Preston, a wheel, tire and brake engineer.

-Preston is part of the engineering team that developed the “highest-performing brakes” ever on the 737 program, capable of bringing a fully-loaded 737-10 to a safe stop on the runway if pilots have to abort a takeoff while going more than 200 miles per hour.
+Preston is part of the engineering team that developed the “highest-performing brakes” ever on the 737 program, capable of bringing a fully loaded 737-10 to a safe stop on the runway if pilots have to abort a takeoff while going more than 200 mph.

-Evan Preston, a wheel, tire and brake engineer, shows off models of the 737-10’s enhanced brakes, which features a fifth composite rotor for greater torque and braking force.
-(Photo: Vanessa Misciagna © Boeing)
+Evan Preston, a wheel, tire and brake engineer, shows off models of the 737-10’s enhanced brakes, which feature a fifth composite rotor for greater torque and braking force.
+(Vanessa Misciagna photo)

 Beefing up the brakes